openxc/vi-firmware/README.rst

     vi-firmware $ openxc-generate-firmware-code -m passthrough.json > signals.cpp

 Compile it!
-By default this will compile for the chipKIT vehicle interface:
+By default this will compile for the Ford reference VI (the environment variable ``PLATFORM=FORDBOARD``):

   .. code-block:: sh